saminsss/Guide-wire-tether-robot/README.md

 by the guide wire adjusting its position accordingly.
 Additionally, the guide wire controller/transmitter must be able to send commands to the robot via the generated magnetic field.
 Your design must support at least these six commands:
       1) Stop.
 This command instructs the robot to stop moving.
       2) Next intersection, turn right.
 This command instructs the robot to turn right after it detects the next intersection.
       3) Next intersection, turn left.
 This command instructs the robot to turn left after it detects the next intersection.
       4) Move Forward.
 This command instructs the robot to start moving forward.
       5) Move Backward.
 This command instructs the robot to start moving backward.
-6) Rotate 180o
+      6) Rotate 180 degrees
-.